Washing Merino Wool: How to Keep Baby Clothes Beautiful and Soft

 Conclusion: with love for merino wool and your baby

 With the tips in this guide, you'll know exactly how to keep your baby's merino wool products fresh and safe.
-Whether you have a Snuggle, booties or a cardigan — they all deserve a little extra love and care.
+Whether you have a Snuggle, booties, or a cardigan—they all deserve a little extra love and care.